-We’ve known about it for months, but the Google Pixel 5 is finally official.
-Coming in at $699, the new Google flagship sacrifices a bit of power on paper to deliver a lower price, 5G, and flagship-level features in other areas.
+The Google Pixel 5 is perhaps the line’s best iteration yet.
+Coming in at $699, Google’s flagship sacrifices a bit of power on paper to deliver a lower price, 5G, and flagship-level features in other areas.

 What if you want more value for money?
 Or maybe you simply want a world-class phone regardless of price?
 Join us as we look at some of the best Google Pixel 5 alternatives you can get your hands on.